Meet a Maker - The Cunning Craftsman

 Over at our Leeds store Chris Dorning, otherwise known as The Cunning Craftsman, has created an impressive illustrated window mural for us.
 Chris produces a wide range of creative content for brands and businesses alongside working on his own creative practice.
 We spoke to Chris to find out a little bit more about him.

 It’s kind of an illustrative list of items you can buy at Fred’s, with a touch of naive signage in amongst it.
-They are set out across the 5 massive windows that frame each core area of the shop, for example model making, arts & crafts, books and so on.
-It took bit of head scratching and an ridiculous amount of ladder climbing!
+They are set out across the 5 massive windows that frame each core area of the shop, for example, model making, arts & crafts, books and so on.
+It took bit of head scratching and a ridiculous amount of ladder climbing!

 What materials did you use for the window?